 This starting rule is also used by Campanile another game with a tall theme.
 Players lay tiles to build towers together while placing bets on which tower they think will be the tallest to shortest.
-Because of the luck of the draw, players may end up having to play tiles which help other and mess up their own plans.
+Because of the luck of the draw, players may end up having to play tiles that help others and mess up their own plans.

 29. Without looking at a clock, who can guess what time it is?

-Players are time travellers in Chrononauts, so this is a perfect, ‘Who goes first?’ rule for this game.
-Ask everyone what time it is, and whoever guesses close to the actual time goes fist.
+Players are time travelers in Chrononauts, so this is a perfect, ‘Who goes first?’ rule for this game.
+Ask everyone what time it is, and whoever guesses close to the actual time goes first.

 30. Who has the most cash on them?

 A fitting starting rule for the board game Corporate America where players act as corporations trying to make as much profit as they can.
 It’s a slightly ironic starting rule because in the game players keep their money secret until the end of the game.